-5.3 Final Prototype Verification
+6.1 Final Prototype Verification

 The purpose is to achieve a functionally correct prototype.
 To verify the system we feed it with an alarms arbitrary amount.
-The result of this proof are including in Table 1.
+The results of this proof are included in Table 1.
+From these results we can establish the following conclusions: